Caledonia High School (Rosyth)

-Caledonia High School is a future secondary school in the town of Rosyth on Fife's south western coast 3 miles south of the city centre of Dunfermline.
-Rosyth neighbours Dunfermline and Inverkeithing where it will replace the old Inverkeithing High School in August 2026.
+Caledonia High School is a new secondary school in the town of Rosyth on Fife's south western coast 3 miles south of the city centre of Dunfermline.
+Rosyth neighbours Dunfermline and Inverkeithing where it has replaced the old Inverkeithing High School.

-It is located just off the A985 in the western end of the town.
+Located just off the A985 in the western end of the town.
 Its north-west of the two Ministry of Defence Naval bases HMS Caledonia, and HMS Scotia as well as the nearby former Royal Naval Rosyth Dockyard.

 Part of the land of the school was bought from the Ministry of Defence.

-The school will have the capacity for up to 1735 pupils over 3 floors.
+The school will have the capacity for up to 1735 pupils according to Ever J minister for Rosyth and has over 3 floors.

 History

 In November 2020, the education and children's services committee voted 14-4 in favour of building a new secondary school to replace Inverkeithing High School in the Fleet Grounds, in Rosyth.
 It is planned to be open to pupils by August 2026.

 On 11 July 2024, construction started in Caledonia Heights, Rosyth to replace the 50 year old Inverkeithing High School in the neighbouring town of Inverkeithing.
+In July 2026, BAM handed the keys over to Fife Council, with the school expected to open on 19 August 2026.